Operational guidelines for the Danish Helpline

 Maintaining high-quality professionalism

-Finally, the Coordinating Team meet four times a year in order to evaluate the status of each volunteer counsellor, and planning joint information meetings.
+Finally, the Coordinating Team meets monthly in order to evaluate the status of each volunteer counsellor, and plan joint information meetings.
 At the same time, the Coordinating Team uses these meetings to keep each other updated on current themes prevalent in the chatroom, along with any knowledge and information which is important to pass on to the volunteer counsellors.

 Operational Guidelines: Method